 Brands always customize their interfaces, and with EMUI it is easy to see the Chinese manufacturer's touch.
 The user interface offers an experience that is quite distinct from stock Android.
-In this article, we’ll show you some features that are worth checking out, in order to get the most out of your smartphone.
-Whether it’s a Huawei P10, a brand new Mate 20 Pro or an Honor View 10, here are the best UI features:
+In this article, we’ll show you some features that are worth checking out, in order to get the most out of your smartphone, be it a Huawei Mate 20 Pro, a P30 Pro or an Honor View 20, to name a few of the growing Huawei/Honor family.

 Important: There may be slight differences between an Honor device and Huawei device.

 - Interaction speed